Cuba at a Glance

 Ever since the Cuban revolution in the 1950s, the country’s education system has fundamentally improved.
 UNESCO rates Cuba as the best education system in Latin America, despite being one of the less developed countries in the region.

-However, this is unsurprising, as, alongside the medical sector, the education sector lies at the center of the government ethos and it invests 13% of its GDP there.
+However, this is unsurprising, as, alongside the medical sector, the education sector lies at the center of the government ethos and it invests 13% of its GDP there (as of 2014).
 As is the case with healthcare in Cuba, education is public and free for all citizens and literacy is at 99.8%.

 Before the big changes the revolution brought, it was particularly the rural population which did not have access to basic education.
 Today, a large school network provides education in all corners of the Cuban island.

 Keep in mind that, because educational facilities are usually run by the government, international and private education is extremely scarce.
-There are merely two international schools in Cuba: the International School of Havana and the École Française de La Havana.
-If you are unable to send your children to one of these schools, you should consider arranging for Spanish lessons in order to prepare them for the local schools.
+There are very few international schools in Cuba: among them, the International School of Havana and the École Française de La Havana.
+They are very expensive (the tuition fee is 12,600 USD and 9320 USD for grades 11 and 12, respectively), so if you are unable to send your children to one of these schools, you should consider arranging for Spanish lessons in order to prepare them for the local schools.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.